Smittayy/DatProj/README.md

 [Maps]
 - Arenas, each portal takes player to different map.
-In the future each portal has a bank of maps to choose from randomly
+In the future each portal has a bank of maps to choose from randomly [Team]
-- Team
-Locust - Red
+- Locust - Red
-COG - Blue
+- COG - Blue
-/Could use scoreboard API with the /Team function but rather design our own team function -Randomly assigns Locust or COG team upon entry of portal -Assigns default gun, unless changed by player using command /gun /gun command brings up new inventory interface with the weapons shown in it Gives player armour pieces
+- Could use scoreboard API with the Team function but rather design our own team function
+- Randomly assigns Locust or COG team upon entry of portal
+- Assigns default gun, unless changed by player using command /gun
+- Gun command brings up new inventory interface with the weapons shown in it
+- Gives player armour pieces

 [Team Chat]
 - Team chat will only work if players are in a game